chaitanya-basava/Letters-and-Digits-classification/README.md

 The dataset used for training these classifiers is <b>emnist</b> dataset which contains 47 classes (10 - digits, 26 - lower case letters and 11 - upper case letters).
 In the train set there are a total of 112,800 (2,400 per class) images and in the test set there are 18,800 (400 per class) images.
 The dataset can be downloaded from <a href="https://drive.google.com/open?id=12OYCKGQp1VybvLM157ioLU4Bjt7PWpt-">Here</a>.
 Else you can directly download the processed npy files from <a href="https://drive.google.com/drive/folders/1mM0AXR0dk0fFucac0bRi7SrIl90g3KJK?usp=sharing">Here</a> and place them in npy_files directory.

+The <b>pre_processing.py</b> file can be used to create the processed npy files which were used to train and test the models.
 <hr>
 The accuracies obtained for each tasks are as follows
 <ul>